Are you looking to get your small business financed? Or are you having difficulties in securing the optimum financing for your business idea?

 - Equity is a fund owned by the owners themselves like issuing shares to individuals, and you can keep equity for an extended period, but a Debt is a fund borrowed by borrowers, and you need to pay it off after a particular time, and it can be kept for limited period.

-- Shares and stocks of a company are known as Equity, but in Debt, it is in the form of loans, bonds, and mortgages.
+- Shares and stocks of a company are known as Equity, but in Debt, it is in the form of funding, bonds, and mortgages.
 Equity is always unsecured, but a Debt can be secured.
 A Debt holder basically is known as Creditors, but Equity holders are known as the company’s owner.

 - The return rate of Equity is not fixed, but in Debt, you have to return it regularly, and it has a fixed rate.

 COMMON SOURCES TO GET YOUR SME FUNDED

 If you dive deep enough into the business world, you will find that there are many sources from where you can get your business funded.
 If your business idea has enough potential that it can add some value to a considerable consumer base, then you will find many people to be interested in adding in their investments.
 After you have ensured that your business idea is profitable, you can hop onto getting it financed.
 Now, once you start with the exploration, you will see examples of people before you who have started their businesses.
 You will find that they used a combinatorial approach towards getting their funding.
 They have used a mix of sources to get the money needed for their business development.